CitiesSkylinesMultiplayer/CSM/README.md

 *Initial phase for setting up the mod.*

 - [x] Build Basic UI
-- [x] Allow basic connect, disconnect and host.
+- [ ] Allow basic connect, disconnect and host. *Currently broken in game*

 ### Phase 2
 *Make the mod easier to develop for/run.
 Build server management (kick users, view users).
 Allow sending messages through chat (works both in game and for debugging.*